teddy-dev/smartphone-browser-app/README.md

 - Enable the app by opening the Smartphone Widget, selecting **Settings** -> **App Store Settings** and then enabling **Browser**.
 - Create a Journal named "browserapp" (You can change this name in the module's settings.)
 - The first page in this journal will be the browser's homepage.
-- The name of each page will be its own website.
+- Each page will be its own website, with the name of the page being the address to access it.
 You should use a common prefix, such as `//` for (e.g `//home` and `//milkshake`.

 ## 📋 Notes
 - Currently supports text and image pages.